emberjs/rfcs/text/0000-contextual-helpers.md

 As you can see, this is far from ideal for several reasons.
 First, to avoid collision, the addon author had to prefix all the components.
 Second, the `@model` argument has to be passed to all the controls that needs it.
-Finally, in cases where the compoments need to communicate with each other (the form and the submit button in the example), they would have to expose some internal state (the `|f|` block param) that the user would have to manually thread through.
+Finally, in cases where the components need to communicate with each other (the form and the submit button in the example), they would have to expose some internal state (the `|f|` block param) that the user would have to manually thread through.
 Not only does this make the API very verbose, it also breaks encapsulation.